erykslezak/CIPP2/README.md

 - [CSS Lint](http://csslint.net/) - CSS lint found 6 errors and 25 warnings. - **PASS**
   - The errors are only in the root section with colors.
 Parsing error expecting RBRACE at every line.
 It is an issue with CSS Lint.

+<span id="testing-manual"></span>

+### Manual testing

+The following cases were carried out across all site, both desktop and mobile to ensure that the site is functioning as expected:
+**ALL PASSED**

+**1. Nav bar**

+- Check that each button except restart opens the correct modals.
+- Check if hover color change works as expected.

+**2. Game Settings**

+- Check if easy or hard button will run the correct game.
+- Check if easy or hard button will automatically close the modal after pressing the buttons.
+- Check if the volume slider will adjust the volume the sounds that each button outputs as well as the win/lose sound.

+**3. Restart Button**

+- Check that the button does not work untill at least one difficulty has been chosen.
+- Check if the last played game restarts.
+- Check if the scores gets reset to 0.

+**4. Modals**

+- Check that the modals can be closed with the 'x' button as well as outside the box.
+- Check if everything aligns correctly across different devices.

+**5. Scores**

+- Check that the score increments when player/computer wins the round.
+- Check that the scores does not increment when its draw.
+- Check if score resets to 0 when either the game ends or the restart button has been pressed.
+- Check that the game buttons disappear when game has been finished.

+**6. Game Buttons**

+- Check if when button has been pressed, the right option has been chosen.

+**7. Results Message**

+- Check that each message outputs the right color depending on the round result.

+**8. Guides**

+- Check if the right guides are being shown underneath the game container depending on difficulty.
+- Check if everything fits the container across all screen sizes.